gitgibbo/Machine-Databases/readme.md

-# Run this command in terminal to install the requirents
+# Run this command in terminal to install the requirements
 pip install -r requirements.txt